-While Dillards's payout ratio might seem low, this can signify that Dillards is investing more in its future growth.
+While Dillards's payout ratio might seem fairly standard, it's worth remembering that Dillards may be investing much of the rest of its net profits in future growth.

 Dillards's shares were split on a 3:1 basis on 7 June 1992.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Dillards shares – just the quantity.
 However, indirectly, the new 66.7% lower share price could have impacted the market appetite for Dillards shares which in turn could have impacted Dillards's share price.